tldr-pages/tldr/pages/common/go-run.md

 # go run

 > Compile and run Go code.
-> Does not leave a binary.
+> Does not leave a binary on disk.
 > More information: <https://pkg.go.dev/cmd/go#hdr-Compile_packages_and_dependencies>.

 - Run a Go file: